-The Forbidden City becomes the businest museum in the world during the October Holiday
+The Forbidden City becomes the busiest museum in the world during the October Holiday

 This doesn’t just go for the Forbidden City, sights such as the Terra-Cotta Warriors were receiving similar amounts of visitors as well as the Great Wall looking pretty solidly blocked.
 Most China tours would be ruined by these kind of numbers.

-Article posted by Phil Stanley: 3rd June 2013
+Article originally posted by Phil Stanley and Headseast: 3rd June 2013